ONLINE LITERATURE COURSE

 - ORAL COMMUNICATION: Students will learn productive and relevant modes of discourse to speak thoughtfully and in an informed way about moral, philosophical, ethical, and theological concerns in the Divine Comedy.

-Virtual Classroom: Upon registration, participants will have full access to an online educational platform with discussion forum, videos of recordings, syllabus, readings and discussion forum.
+Virtual Classroom: Upon registration, participants will have full access to an online educational platform with videos of recordings, syllabus, readings and discussion forum.
 Each lecture lasts 1 hour 15 minutes.

 Credits: Certificate of Completion

 Access: Students have lifetime and unlimited streaming access to the course content.

 Supplemental Readings & Podcasts:

 Readings and Podcasts are provided to students to enhance the course experience.